 Should you witness or experience any of these behaviors, multiple resources are available.
 Please do not hesitate to contact any of the following should you need to talk with someone about an act of intolerance.

-- Multicultural Activities (Karen Roth, Director:
+- Diversity and Inclusion (Karen Roth, Director:

 - Student Life (Andrew Davis, Director:

 - Native American Student Program (Gina Ricketts, Coordinator:

 In addition to these departments, you can also connect with any COCC faculty or staff

 member for support.

 While we understand it may not always feel comfortable to report such behaviors, COCC is committed to responding to all discriminatory actions or behaviors.
 We urge students or employees to report inappropriate actions by submitting an incident report, calling Student Life (541.383.7592) or contacting Campus Public Safety (541.383.7272).
 The resources listed above can also help you with this process.

 The success of our students is our highest priority, one that is achieved by all of us working together as members of our community to foster a climate of mutual respect and caring.
 Let us reflect on how we can each enhance our efforts to ensure that everyone is accepted, included and valued.
 I thank you for doing what you do to make COCC a positive learning and work environment for everyone.

 Dr. Shirley I. Metcalf